dcortesf/simple-springboot/README.md

 # Simple App for test purposes

-This app is for only test purposes
+This app is for only test purposes (C.I, performance, etc ...)